merichan918/sparkpoint-whitepaper/WHITEPAPER.md

 &nbsp;&nbsp;v.
 Unitsin a business trust;
 &nbsp;&nbsp;vi.
 Any other security or class of securities.

 d.
-You understand that in the case you wish to purchase SPRK, there are risks associated with it including the SPRK, SPE and its platforms.
+You understand that in the case you wish to purchase SRK, there are risks associated with it including the SRK, SPE and its platforms.

 NO OFFER OF SECURITIES OR REGISTRATION

 This whitepaper is not an offer document of any sort and is not intended to constitute an offer of securities or a solicitation for investments in securities in any jurisdiction.
 No entity is bound to enter into any contract or legally binding promise.
-Any agreement in relation to sale or purchase of SPRK is to be governed by only the Terms and Conditions (T&C's) and no other document.
+Any agreement in relation to sale or purchase of SRK is to be governed by only the Terms and Conditions (T&C's) and no other document.

 RISK

-Potential purchasers of SPRK should consider and evaluate all risks and uncertainties associated with SparkPoint Ecosystem, SparkPoint Token and all information stated in this whitepaper.
+Potential purchasers of SRK should consider and evaluate all risks and uncertainties associated with SparkPoint Ecosystem, SparkPoint Token and all information stated in this whitepaper.
 If any of suck risks develops into actual events, the business, financial condition, political and economic situation in your jurisdiction, international war or acts of terrorism, results of operations, all forecasts of SparkPoint Ecosystem could be unfavorably affected.
 In such cases, you may lose all or part of the value of SparkPoint Token.

 ## INTRODUCTION